 - Enhanced communication skills;

-- Digital technology compliments existing teaching practices;
+- Digital technology in early childhood education complements existing teaching practices;

 - Open-ended apps provides students with a range of literacy and numeracy activities;

 - Children view the use of iPads as a play toy and;

 - There was evidence of a range of competency and creativity in the use of digital technologies.

 In terms of teacher professional development it found that:

 - The use of iPads has had a positive impact on teacher’s motivation and enthusiasm;